 Republicans don't like

 government.
 Their single-minded goal is not

-about good government, it is about stopping Obama from doing anything.
+about good government, it is about reversing Obama's accomplishments or, beyond that,

 about money, their priorities are warped.
 In